Missing grip security

 Cause - too large relief wing

-You will appreciate this interface during your complete riding experience but will become even more evident the next time you need to brake hard.
+You will value this connection throughout your ride, but it will be even more noticeable the next time you have to brake hard.